expectedpayoff/expectedpayoff.github.com.old/source/_posts/2013-03-22-bitcoins-intrinsic-value.markdown

-Whereas prevailing national currency regimes are run by obfuscated operations of the world's central banks and [their parent organization][11], all of which are privately owned institutions (though usually government-chartered, with the exception of the BIS) whose interests may conflict with the those of the citizens of the countries in which they operate.
+Whereas prevailing national currency regimes are run by obfuscated operations of the world's central banks and [their parent organization][11], all of which are privately owned institutions (though usually government-chartered, with the exception of the BIS) whose interests may conflict with those of the citizens of the countries in which they operate.
 The recent financial crisis has highlighted this inherent conflict of interest, in which national currencies, national debt, and [national savings][15] are all being risked to "socialize private losses".